CityofToronto/bdit_flashcrow/README.md

 # bdit_flashcrow

-Flashcrow is a data platform for viewing, requesting, and analyzing data related to City of Toronto rights-of-way.
+MOVE is a data platform for viewing, requesting, and analyzing data related to City of Toronto rights-of-way.
 This includes:

 - CRASH collision data;
 - FLOW counts;